Empowerment and Success

-WALKING-IN-YOUR-SHOES® is a powerful and highly effective sensorimotor processing technique used to access hidden information, transform obstacles, and gain personal empowerment for your life (Journal of Humanistic Psychology,1993).
-By tuning into the body's intuitive wisdom, WIYS helps you gain deeper understanding about any issue such as a family member, ancestor, relationship, colleague, animal, illness, business project, or personal subject, with safety and facilitators, compassion.
-WIYS increases empathic awareness through movement leading to increased empathy, mindfulness, and somatic resourcing.
-This process developed in the late 1980s by psychologist John Cogswell PhD and actor/director Joseph Culp can effectively bring transformation and clarity to issues surrounding:
+WALKING-IN-YOUR-SHOES® is a direct, powerful and highly effective sensorimotor processing technique used to access hidden information, transform obstacles, and receive personal empowerment for your life.
+By tuning into the body's intuitive wisdom, WIYS® helps you gain a deeper understanding about any issue such as a family member, ancestor, relationship, colleague, animal, illness, business project, or personal subject, with safety and compassion.
+WIYS® increases empathic awareness through movement leading to increased empathy, mindfulness, integration, and somatic resourcing.
+This mind/body process was founded in the late 1980s by psychologist John Cogswell PhD and actor/director Joseph Culp, and developed over two decades.
+WIYS® can effectively bring transformation and clarity to issues surrounding:

 Trauma Processing & Healing

 Walking Theater Group - Every Monday Night 6:30-10:30 pm at Electric Lodge, Venice, CA. Contact Us

 WIYS Co-founder Joseph Culp leads two training workshops with Christian Assel.

 Walking Theater Group - Tuesday Nights 7-10 PM at Electric Lodge, Venice, CA. Workshop Information

 Workshops & Practice Groups